 Whether you’re a history buff, water lover, or both – Yorktown offers Yorktown offers plenty to plan a great day, weekend or full week of fun.
 You can brush up on American history, refreshing your memory about the pivotal battle in America’s fight for independence at several museums and historic sites.
 Take a break and enjoy the sounds of authentic fifes and drums.
 Fast forward to today and learn about working watermen on the river.
 Walk off an excellent meal with a stroll on the Riverwalk.
 You can also get out on the river yourself on the Schooner Alliance or a fishing charter.
 The following are just a few of the many opportunities awaiting you in Yorktown.
-2014 Winter Hours Schedule
+2014 Summer Hours Schedule

 YORKTOWN BATTLEFIELD (757.898.2410)